 and Ecology Director Bellon: Impose a moratorium now!

-We have compiled a new document that goes into greater detail laying out our objections to the permit application and the disposal of sewage sludge on agricultural lands.
+We have compiled a new document that goes into greater detail laying out our objections to the disposal of sewage sludge on agricultural lands.
 Go HERE to study our detailed objections.

 The application of treated sewage sludge (euphemistically labeled “biosolids”) to crop land is sadly gaining popularity as a cheap, but disgusting way to dispose of toxic waste.
 Currently, the well-being of the residents of Mill Canyon (near Davenport in Lincoln County, WA) is threatened by a proposed application of sewage sludge by a neighboring wheat farmer.